 1. The old man the boat.

 This sentence can be paraphrased simply as “the elderly people control the boat”.
-But, what exactly caused us to not initially recognized it as such?
+But, what exactly caused us to not initially recognize it as such?
 This happened because we initially analyzed ‘old’ as an adjective describing ‘man’, something that we thought is a noun.
 As you go on processing the rest of the sentence, you don’t seem to find any verb, which ultimately leads you to rule the sentence out.
 We processed this sentence as in the tree diagram below:

 To get the proper reading of this sentence, you need to rewind your processing and reinterpret ‘man’ as the verb of the sentence and the ‘the old’ as a collective noun which functions as the subject of the sentence.
 In other words, ‘the boat is manned by the old (people)’.
 Our blueprint is satisfied now, as it processed the sentence with no question marks, as in the following tree diagram: